jen6one9/that-react-employee-directory/README.md

 ## GitHub
 https://github.com/jen6one9/that-react-employee-directory

-## Instructions

-* Follow these instructions to install the app:
-Start the app by running `npm start` in your terminal

-  npm start
-    Starts the development server.

-  npm run build
-    Bundles the app into static files for production.

-  npm test
-    Starts the test runner.

-  npm run eject
-    Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
-If you do this, you can’t go back!

 ## Acknowledgements
 The successful release of this application would not be possible without the candid feedback and support of my tutor, class TA's and cohort peers.